-Query Hong Kong Data with AI Agents via MCP
+Query Hong Kong Data with AI Agents via the Renavon REST API

 Jason DeRise recently argued that data companies face a stark choice: embed into AI workflows or get bypassed.
 His thesis is simple — as AI agents become the primary interface for analysis, data that isn't accessible to those agents might as well not exist.